NYS Pass-Through Entity Tax

 New York State individual owners of partnerships and S corporations have an opportunity to benefit from valuable tax deductions.

-NYS has finally issued long awaited guidance with regards to the newly created Pass-Through Entity Tax (PTET).
-The PTET was enacted as part of the 2021-2022 fiscal year budget in April 2021, and it is effective for tax years beginning on or after January 1, 2021.
+The NYS Pass-Through Entity Tax (PTET) is effective for tax years beginning on or after January 1, 2021.
 Given the high real property taxes and high personal income tax rates in New York State, many individual taxpayers have felt the effects of the state and local tax deduction limitation that was part of the Tax Cuts and Jobs Act (TCJA) of 2017.
 NY’s PTET was put into place to hopefully provide some NY business owners with a new opportunity for federal tax savings around this current limitation.

 The PTET works by shifting the burden of state income tax payments related to income passed through from partnerships and/or S corporations.